Amneh-momani/horned-beast/README.md

 + Actual time needed to complete : 15 mins

+## Feature #1: Display a Modal
++ Number and name of feature: #1: Display a Modal

++ Estimate of time needed to complete: 45 mins

++ Start time: 9

++ Finish time: 11:35

++ Actual time needed to complete : 2 hours and 35 mins

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).